 - Pour mixture through a fine-mesh sieve to catch seeds and pulp.

-- Pour strained mixture into popsicles molds.
+- Pour strained mixture into popsicle molds, or dixie cups with popsicle sticks.

 - Freeze for several hours or overnight.